-Basic information about the 1-1-3 zone defense in basketball
+What is the 1-1-3 zone defense in basketball?

 The 1-1-3 zone defense is a basketball strategy that seeks to prevent high quality scoring opportunities of the offensive team, especially near the basket, primarily by using certain on-ball or off-ball defensive actions.